vs-ude/fyr/README.md

 - Type switch statement
 - Generics with interfaces
 - Generics without interfaces
-- @constructor
+- @ constructor
 - Automatically include the runtime souces
 - struct implements
-    - parsing
     - checking
-- struct extends
-    - parsing
-    - checking for recursions
+- JSON: Either support it as planned or remove t_json

 # Wish List
 - Package structure
 - Documentation generator
 - A new parser that handles comments and spaces in a sane way
+- Generic interfaces?

 ## Pending Fixes